PART 2 of Constructing a Party

 In this conceptual framework, ideological apparatuses as conceived by Althusser become useful.
 These provide the tools by which the Party can inculcate the public with its message.

 It is important to draw attention to the process of interpellation.
-This is the process that primes the public with the Party’s ideology, thus ensuring What They Want and What The Party wants are the same.
+This is the process that primes the public with the Party’s ideology, thus ensuring What The Subject Wants and What The Party Wants are the same.
+By exerting influence over various ideological apparatuses, the Party ensures voters recognize their needs being met by the Party’s ideology.

 …Althusser introduces the concept of interpellation, otherwise known as “hailing.”
 Ideologies “call out” or “hail” people and offer a particular identity, which they accept as “natural” or “obvious.”
 With this concept of interpellation, Althusser implies that there is no inherent meaning in the individual.
 There are no individuals: only subjects, who come into being when they are hailed or interpellated by ideology.
 Instead, the subject exists only as he or she is recognized in a specific way that has a social structure as its referent.
 The subject is thus preceded by social forces, or “always-already interpellated.”https://notevenpast.org/louis-althusser-on-interpellation-and-the-ideological-state-apparatus/